CleverFox64/The-Infinite-Echos-in-The-Infinite-Abyss/README.md

-# The Infinite Echos in The Infinite Abyss
+# The Infinite Echo's in The Infinite Abyss
 A Rogue-lite RPG turn-based Adventure!
 You'll collect items, weapons, different equipment, and a whole bunch of skills to make it out of the infinite Abyss!
 You'll also be able to do a whole bunch of achievements and quests as you get more powerful to make it out!

 This is the Rough Draft Demo for the game.